-We are having a Fun Fall Learning 5 day challenge and a fall scavenger hunt is our day 1 activity.
-(You too can join HERE.)
+We are having a Fun Fall Learning challenge and a fall scavenger hunt is our day 1 activity.
 It is the best activity to get your little learners out in nature and observe colors as they play the game.

-Here is the rest of the schedule in case you want to check out the other activities:
+Here is the schedule in case you want to work ahead:

 - Day 1: Fall Scavenger Hunt- Colors (Gross motor skill for outdoor play)

 - Day 2: Spooky Costume Party- Alphabets (Craft for a rainy day)

 - Day 3: Playdough- Apple Life Cycle (STEM Sensory play for indoor play)

 - Day 4: Treasure Hunt- Position Words (Spatial skills for outdoor/indoor play)

 - Day 5: Color to Find- Numbers (Art for independent/quiet time)